mozilla-services/loads/docs/source/internals.rst

 Under the hood — How loads is designed
 ######################################

-Hopefully it's not really complicated to dig into the code and have a good overview of how *loads* is designed, but sometimes a good document explaining things is a good starting point, so let's try!
+Hopefully, it's not really complicated to dig into the code and have a good overview of how *loads* is designed, but sometimes a good document explaining things is a good starting point, so let's try!

-XXX Add a schema here explaining the broker / agents / distributed runner mode, where the messages goes etc.
+You can run loads either in *distributed mode* or in *non-distributed* mode.
+The vast majority of the time, you want to spawn a number of agents and let them hammer the site you want to test.
+That's what we call the distributed mode.
+Alternatively, you may want to run things in a single process, for instance while writing your functional tests, that's the *non-distributed* mode.

 What happens during a non-distributed run
 =========================================

 1. You invoke the `loads.runner.Runner` class.